Minnesota vs. Northwestern NCAA Football Odds, Plays and Insights | October 30, 2021

 Minnesota Stats and Trends

-- Minnesota has played seven games, with four wins against the spread.

-- This season, the Golden Gophers are winless ATS when entering a game as a favorite of 7.5 points or more.
+- The Golden Gophers have yet to cover the spread this season when favored by 7.5 points or more.

-- Minnesota's games this year have hit the over on three of seven set point totals (42.9%).
+- Minnesota's games this year have gone over the total in three out of seven opportunities (42.9%).

-- The Golden Gophers put up 26.6 points per game, comparable to the 25.1 per matchup the Wildcats allow.

-- Minnesota is 3-2 against the spread and 4-1 overall this season when the team records more than 25.1 points.
+- Minnesota is 3-2 against the spread and 4-1 overall this season when the team scores more than 25.1 points.

-- Minnesota is 2-0 against the spread and 2-0 overall when the team picks up over 417.4 yards.
+- When Minnesota picks up more than 417.4 yards, the team is 2-0 against the spread and 2-0 overall.

-- The Golden Gophers have seven giveaways this season, while the Wildcats have 11 takeaways .

 - Find the latest spread and moneyline odds for Minnesota at SISportsbook.